alfredjstanley/mobile-point-of-sale/README.md

 - **Rate Limiting**: Implemented to prevent brute-force attacks.
 - **Helmet**: Used to set secure HTTP headers.
 - **CORS**: Configured to allow requests from trusted origins.

+# for testing ticket linking fn's in azure